ilias-uoc/Blockchain_BGP/README.md

 * *Starting the network*
     `$ python3 start_network.py`
-    Starts the main script on all the bootstrap nodes of the network that are in the bgp_network.csv file.
+    Starts the main script on all the bootstrap nodes of the network that are found in the bgp_network.csv file.

 * *Adding new nodes to the network*
     `$ python3 new_nodes.py -f path_to_bgpstream_file`